 Carrion gear is a damage downgrade for condition builds:

-1. Less condition damage: The lack of toughness on carrion gear means there’s a reduced benefit from consumables and Runes of the Undead, which leads to lower condition damage.
+1. Less condition damage: The lack of toughness on carrion gear means there’s a reduced benefit from consumables, which leads to lower condition damage.

 2. Less bleed ticks: Less precision means less Barbed Precision and Superior Sigil of Earth procs.